 The MDM License files are available for perusal under <MDM_INSTALL_DIR>/MDMLicense folder in the MDM container.¬† You can also find it at /var/lib/docker/volumes/<FOLDER>_MDMLicense after the container starts up as it is declared as a volume.

-To bring up a container using this image, issue the below command in the directory that holds the yml file:
+To bring up the docker network using the configuration mentioned in the yml file, issue the below command in the directory that holds the yml file:

 Note that it is advised to set the value of COMPOSE_HTTP_TIMEOUT which is an environment variable corresponding to Docker Compose to 200.